Lower Memory Oblivious (Tensor) Subspace Embeddings with Fewer Random Bits: Modewise Methods for Least Squares: Experiments

 \section{Experiments}

-In this section, it is shown that the norms of several different types of (approximately) low-rank data can be preserved using JL embeddings, and trial least squares experiments with compressed tensor data have been performed to show the effect of these embeddings on solutions to least squares problems.
+In this section it is shown that the norms of several different types of (approximately) low-rank data can be preserved using JL embeddings, and trial least squares experiments with compressed tensor data are also performed to show the effect of these embeddings on solutions to least squares problems.
+All experiments were carried out in MATLAB.
 The data sets used in the experiments consist of \begin{enumerate} \item {\it MRI data}: This data set contains three $3$-mode MRI images of size $240 \times 240 \times 155$ \cite{ADNI}. \item {\it Randomly generated data}: This data set contains $10$ rank-$10$ $4$-mode tensors.
 Each test tensor is a $100\times 100 \times 100\times 100$ tensor that is created by adding $10$ randomly generated rank-$1$ tensors.
 More specifically, each rank-$10$ tensor is generated according to where $m \in [10]$, $r=10$, $d=4$ and $\mathbf{y}_{k}^{(j)} \in \mathbb{R}^{100}$.
 In the Gaussian case, each entry of $\mathbf{y}_{k}^{(j)}$ is drawn independently from the standard Gaussian distribution $\mathcal{N}\left( 0,1 \right)$.
 In the case of coherent data, low-variance Gaussian noise is added to a constant, i.e., each entry $\mathbf{y}_{k,\ell}^{(j)}$ of $\mathbf{y}_{k}^{(j)}$ is set as $1 + \sigma g_{k,\ell}^{(j)}$ with $g_{k,\ell}^{(j)}$ being an i.i.d. standard Gaussian random variable defined above, and $\sigma^2$ denoting the desired variance.
 In the experiments of this section, $\sigma=\sqrt{0.1}$ is used.
 In both cases, the $2$-norm of $\mathbf{y}_{k}^{(j)}$ is also normalized to $1$.

 The reason for running experiments on both Gaussian and coherent data is to show that although coherence requirements presented in section \ref{sec:main} are used to help get general theoretical results for a large class of modewise JL embeddings, they do not seem to be necessary in practice. \end{enumerate}